saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 SELECT * FROM "SYS"."ST_SPATIAL_REFERENCE_SYSTEMS";
 ```

+* The WGS 84 / Pseudo-Mercator (3857) system should be available.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/dataspat05.jpg">

 You have now completed the step "Creation of EPSG (SRID 3857) Spatial System".